estruyf/doctor/readme.md

 - **slug**: `string` - If a slug is not defined, the title will be used.
 You can add the slug with our without `.aspx` file extension.
 The tool will automatically add it.
 - **draft**: `boolean` - defines if you want to publish the article during the publishing phase.
+- **comments**: `boolean` - with this setting you can enable/disable page commenting.
+By default this is disabled.
 - **layout**: `Article` | `Home` - defines which page layout you want to use.
 Default layout type is `Article`.
 - **menu**: `Menu`- defines where the page gets added to the navigation structure.
 Check: [menu section](#Menu).